 Unexpectedly offloaded at the corner of Kidnap and Tetanus, I happened upon an old timer in a doorway balancing a few coins in his outstretched hand.
 Well, everyone has a story and I had time to spare so I told him to start from the beginning.
 What unravelled was a sorry yarn indeed and at its end my raconteur summed up his lot, “I have a wooden crate for a seat, I have to beg to use the toilet, people brush past me as if I’m invisible, I can’t afford to buy myself a hot drink because a brew around here costs £5 and, worst of all, I have no idea where I’ll end up tomorrow.
 Do you have any idea what that’s like?”

 I then cut through the Gay Village where I had a deep and meaningful conversation with a 7ft woman.
-Thelma Mahogany Jr initially stopped me to ask for a light and, yes, I will admit that for a brief moment I was outside of my comfort zone.
-However, I would like to state for the record that it had nothing to do with her station in life and everything to do with the knife down each leg-warmer.
+Thelma Mahogany Jr initially stopped me to ask for a light and, yes, I will admit that for a brief moment I was outside of my comfort zone, however I would like to state for the record that it had nothing to do with her station in life and everything to do with the knife down one leg-warmer.
 I’ll talk to anyone and, as luck would have it, it turned out Thelma just happened to be going wherever I was.

 As we strolled through The Village I marvelled at the outrageously extravagant decor adorning every building and asked her to pass on my compliments to the Mardi Gras Committee.

 “Oh, those aren’t Mardi Gras decorations,” Thelma corrected me.

 “They’re not?”
 I queried, taking a closer look.
 “Then what are they?”

 “Then what’s your street like?” she looked at me, puzzled.
 “Is it just blank space everywhere?”